Political views of Paul Robeson: 1930s–1940s

-Mundt-Nixon Bill and Smith Act

 Robeson opposed anti-communist legislation.
 In 1948, he opposed a bill calling for registration of Communist Party members and appeared before the Senate Judiciary Committee.
 Questioned about his affiliation with the Communist Party, he refused to answer, stating "Some of the most brilliant and distinguished Americans are about to go to jail for the failure to answer that question, and I am going to join them, if necessary."
 (The bill was ultimately defeated in the Senate.)
 In 1949, he spoke in favor of the liberty of twelve Communists (including his long-time friend Benjamin Davis, Jr.) convicted under the Smith Act, which criminalized various left- and right-wing activities as seditious.

+Robeson endorsed Henry A. Wallace of the Progressive Party in the 1948 United States presidential election.
+He served as co-chair of the Henry Wallace for President Committee and toured the country making speeches in favor of his campaign.

 Itzik Feffer meeting and concert in Tchaikovsky Hall (June 1949)

 In June 1949, during the 150th anniversary celebration of the birth of Alexander Pushkin, Robeson visited the Soviet Union on a major tour including a concert at Tchaikovsky Hall.
 Concerned about the welfare of Jewish artists, Robeson insisted to Soviet officials that he meet with Itzik Feffer a few days earlier.

 Robeson had first met Feffer on July 8, 1943, at the largest pro-Soviet rally ever held in the United States, an event organized by the Jewish Anti-Fascist Committee and chaired by Albert Einstein.
 Robeson then also got to know Solomon Mikhoels, the popular actor and director of the Moscow State Jewish Theater.
 Mikhoels also headed the Jewish Anti-Fascist Committee in the Soviet Union with Feffer as his second.
 After the rally, Robeson and his wife Essie had entertained Feffer and Mikhoels.

 According to an account by Paul Robeson Jr told to Robeson biographer Martin Duberman, in the 1980s, Robeson was disturbed as to why he could not find his many Jewish friends when he returned to the U.S.S.R. in June 1949.
-After several inquires, Feffer was brought to Robeson's hotel room by the State Police.
+After several inquiries, Feffer was brought to Robeson's hotel room by the State Police.
 He and Feffer were forced to communicate through hand gestures and notes because the room was bugged.
 Feffer indicated that Mikhoels had been murdered in 1948 by the secret police and intimated that he also was going to be killed.
 Feffer in fact was executed along with 14 other Jewish intellectuals three years later.
-After the talk with Feffer Robeson would ask his friend Pete Blackman to "stick around" him during their stay in Moscow, he would also caution Blackman to "watch what he said" around party officials.
+After the talk with Feffer, Robeson would ask his friend Pete Blackman to "stick around" him during their stay in Moscow, and he would also caution Blackman to "watch what he said" around party officials.